-Frequency of visits: For some families check in every 3 to 5 months, while others more
+Frequency of visits: For some families check in every 3 to 5 months, while others more frequently, especially when child attendance slips or if the family moves.

 • Coach and encourage parent involvement in child's education at home, and perhaps reinforce activities child participated in at the ECE program.